 Joint subject: You will study two separate or related subjects and they will be of equal importance e.g. BA English and History.
-This is what "and" means.

 Main and Subsidiary: you will study two subjects which may be completely different, e.g. English with Psychology, Mathematics with Philosophy.